Beyond Fixed Topologies: Unregistered Training and Comprehensive Evaluation Metrics for 3D Talking Heads: Experiments

 \section{Experiments}

-In the following, we first introduce the datasets in Sections~\ref{sec:datasets}, then describe the experimental methodology for both registered and unregistered settings in Section~\ref{sec:experiments}.
-Finally, we present a comprehensive evaluation in Section~\ref{sec:results}.
+In the following sections, we first outline the experimental methodology adopted for both registered and unregistered settings (Section~\ref{sec:experiments}).
+We then present a comprehensive quantitative evaluation of our approach in Section~\ref{sec:registered} and Section~\ref{sec:unregistered}.
+We also present the results of a user study in Section~\ref{sec:user}.
+Our models are trained and evaluated on three publicly available datasets: VOCAset~\cite{VOCA2019}, BIWI~\cite{BIWI_2010}, and Multiface~\cite{wuu2022multiface}.
+Additional details on these datasets can be found in the supplementary material.